python/cpython/Doc/library/hashlib.rst

    a proper source, e.g. :func:`os.urandom`.

    The number of *rounds* should be chosen based on the hash algorithm and computing power.
-As of 2013 a value of at least 100,000 rounds of SHA-256 have been suggested.
+As of 2013, at least 100,000 rounds of SHA-256 is suggested.

    *dklen* is the length of the derived key.
 If *dklen* is ``None`` then the digest size of the hash algorithm *name* is used, e.g. 64 for SHA-512.